dydil/PitikappPluginLibrary/README.md

 **Important note**: some properties can change when the widget is hidden so it is important to ensure the widget is visible before changing a property.

 In the example, the `onCurrentIndexChanged` method of `combobox_Alignment` is called with value 0 when the widget is being hidden.
 Without checking `if (__ready)` first, the alignment always returns to 0 (none) when hiding.

+**Parameter widget layout**:

+Parameter widgets are layed out automatically.
+For a better experience, the following guidelines should be used when designing a parameter widget:
+- The root item of any parameter widget must be a `ColumnLayout` with no `Layout.fillWidth` or `Layout.fillHeight` values.
+- Child elements should be grouped in layouts with no height hint and `Layout.fillWidth: true`.
+Some margins can be added where necessary.
+- Each individual item should have a fixed height.
+It can be in pixels, or proportional to the screen size: `readonly property int itemHeight: Math.min(Screen.height, Screen.width) / 40`.

 #### 2.3.5 Data widget